tbringloe/Bioinformatics-CrashCourse/README.md

 ## Lab 2 Assembling and annotating organellar genomes
 Now that our reads are trimmed, and we are confident our data is of high quality, we can begin assembling reads.
 One option is to assemble the entire dataset.
 This would produce millions of contigs.
 It would also be computationally demanding (potentially impossible depending on the complexity of the dataset and the resources required to assemble).
 Rather than assemble the entire dataset, we will assemble the organellar genomes.
 This can be achieved using NOVOPlasty, a clever program that leverages a seed sequence and coverage information to infer circular organellar genomes.
 The following tutorial will produce mitochondrial and chloroplast sequences in two samples.
 The remainder of the lab will be dedicated to understanding annotations.

 [NOVOPlasty](https://github.com/ndierckx/NOVOPlasty) is a perl script that elongates a specified seed file.
 The seed file represents a sequence, either in the target organism or a closely related organism.
-For instance, DNA barcodes coxI and rbcL are good seed candidates for assembling algal organellar genomes (because that reference data exists).
-The script will then map reads to the seed sequence, determine a high coverage k-mers, and start elongating the assembly graph from these k-mers while incorporating coverage information to hopefully avoid any breaks in the assembly.
+For instance, DNA barcodes coxI and rbcL are good seed candidates for assembling algal organellar genomes (because that reference data is abundant).
+The script will then map reads to the seed sequence, determine high coverage k-mers, and start elongating the assembly graph from these k-mers while incorporating coverage information to hopefully avoid any breaks in the assembly.
 This works because organellar genomes occur as many copies within cells, meaning they are disproportionately represented in read datasets.
 Other assemblers such as [SPAdes](https://github.com/ablab/spades) also incorporates coverage information into the assembly graph.
 Once the program elongates enough such that it begins overlapping the other side of the same sequence, it confirms the sequence is circular and outputs the organellar genome as a fasta file.

 ```
 # clone github files into the working directory
 git clone https://github.com/ndierckx/NOVOPlasty.git
 cd NOVOPlasty

-# Update the config file; annotations have been provided for relevant fields, but the full config file has descriptors at the end:
+# Update the config file, ideally saving to a seperate file; annotations have been provided for relevant fields, but the full config file has descriptors at the end:
 Project:
 -----------------------
 Project name          = SAMPLEID_TAXA_mito # give your project a meaningful name